 Mac served on diplomatic duty as an attaché for the Defense Intelligence Agency in Mexico City, Mexico.
 During this assignment, he focused on three areas – insurgency operations principally in Chiapas, Mexico from the Zapatista Army of National Liberation (EZLN), and was at one point detained/held by them.
 Additionally, he also focused on counter drug efforts and the smuggling/human trafficking of Chinese immigrants.
 He was designated a Foreign Area Officer for Latin America.
 He was awarded the Merito Militar de 2/a.
 Clase by the Mexican Secretary of Defense.
 And was also commended by the U.S. Coast Guard for his participation in counter drug operations.

-He also served as the 3D Marine Aircraft Wing Chief of Staff, under Major General Bolden, now the head of NASA, and the Chief of Staff for the First Marine Expeditionary Force, serving with BG Jim Mattis, now Secretary of Defense, then the Deputy CG.
+He also served as the 3D Marine Aircraft Wing Chief of Staff, under Major General Bolden, former head of NASA, and the Chief of Staff for the First Marine Expeditionary Force, serving the Commanding General, LtGen Mike Hagee, who went on to become the Commandant of the Marine Corps and with the Deputy Commanding General, BG Jim Mattis, who went on to eventually become the Secretary of Defense.
 In that role, he led the staff in the planning and execution of immediate post 9/11 Marine Corps operational activities in Afghanistan, Iraq and other parts of the world.
 He was awarded the Distinguished Service Medal for these efforts.

 Mac is currently the Executive Director of the MCRD (Marine Corps Recruit Depot) Museum Foundation.
 In this role, he supports the museum programs which include veteran outreach and teaching values through history to youth, especially youth in Title I schools.